Keeping the public safe and informed in the event of disaster

 Spotlight on citizen safety

-Simon Andrews, Professor of Conceptual Structures in Computer Science at Sheffield Hallam University, continues: “As officers react to the incident, police harness the social media listening solution to gauge the public’s perception of how well emergency services are responding to the threat, using sentiment analysis to determine whether citizens feel safe.
+Simon Andrews, Professor of Conceptual Structures in Computer Science at Sheffield Hallam University, continues: “As officers react to the incident, police harness information from the solution to gauge the public’s perception of how well emergency services are responding to the threat, using sentiment analysis to determine whether citizens feel safe.
 Equipped with this insight, emergency services can improve decision-making on-the-fly as they attempt to defuse the situation, as well as identify strengths and pinpoint areas for improvement after the event.”

 Putting plans into action